toolbar23/rufa/README.md

 - File watching with configurable debounce for automatic restarts.
 - Debug port discovery surfaced through the `info` subcommand.

+## System Requirements
+- 64-bit Linux or macOS.
+IPC currently relies on Unix domain sockets; Windows support is planned but not available yet.
+- A recent Rust toolchain that understands edition 2024 if you are building from source (`rustup default nightly` works today).
+- File-watching support via the OS (inotify/FSEvents/kqueue).
+Ensure your environment exposes these facilities.
+- Target-specific toolchains (JVM, Bun, Cargo, Bash, etc.) must be installed if referenced by `rufa.toml`.
+- TCP ports declared in `rufa.toml` must be available for binding when the daemon starts.

 ## Configuration Overview
 Create `rufa.toml` at the project root.
 Example: